 Why and what?

-Maastricht University endorses the principles of scientific integrity and therefore provides services to check for the similarity between documents.
+Maastricht University endorses the principles of scientific integrity and, therefore, provides services to check for similarity between documents.
 Separate services are provided for research and educational purposes.

 Every UM-affiliated researcher can use this service.
-Ithenticate – provided by TurnItIn – compares your submitted work to millions of articles and other published works and billions of webpages.
+Ithenticate, provided by TurnItIn, compares your submitted work to millions of articles, other published works, and billions of web pages.

 Check a manuscript / PhD thesis